Up&Up: Background

-The song contains a chorus choir, which featured nearly all the artists who have collaborated with the group, including Beyoncé, Brian Eno and the children and guests of the four musicians.
-Guitarist and singer Noel Gallagher also contributed, performing the song's second guitar solo, which was omitted in the radio edit.
+The song contains a chorus choir, which featured nearly all the artists who have collaborated with the group, including Brian Eno, the children and guests of the four musicians, and Beyoncé.
+Guitarist and singer Noel Gallagher also contributed a guitar solo, which was omitted in the radio edit.

 Music video

 The band had released teasers on their social media accounts leading up to the video release.
 The music video directed by Vania Heymann and Gal Muggia was released on 16 May 2016.
-It has been described on the band's website as a "poignant, surrealist montage which alludes to contemporary issues."
+The video has been described on the band's website as a "poignant, surrealist montage which alludes to contemporary issues."
 The video itself consists of over-layered visuals, and has the band playing the song in various landscapes and locations.
 One of the locations used is the Croatian mountain range of Biokovo, upon which Chris Martin appears to be seated.
+Heyman and Mugglia have been credited for their creative use of stock footage throughout the video.

 Scenes and visual effects for the video were created by GloriaFX, a Ukraine-based visual effects company, headed by Anatolii Kuzmytskyi in Ukraine and by Max Colt in the US.
 Martin called it "one of the best videos ever made".
+Scenes include "a volcano that pops out popcorn, a baby that flies on the wing of a plane, and skydivers who jump into a bowl of pasta".
 Some scenes were cut from the video to make it shorter, including a man with a volcano in place of his head.

-The band's lead singer, Chris Martin feels that this was one of best videos to be made.
-He says The video is – I'm going to drop the mic here and say – I think it's one of the best videos people have made.
+The band's lead singer, Chris Martin feels that its visual was one of best videos to be made.
+He says The video is — I'm going to drop the mic here and say — I think it's one of the best videos people have made.
 Even if you take the music away.
-That's my point," Coldplay's lead singer Chris Martin said.
-"It's made by these Israeli guys.
-These young guys.
-I can't believe that that's our video.
-If that was someone else's video, I'd be so jealous."
+That's my point".